 ETI is a fully certified institution of higher learning, approved by the

-U.S. Department of Education to offer several types of loans and grants to
+U.S. Department of Education to make available to those who qualify federal loans and grants.

-eligible students.
-The College is approved through Ohio Department of Veteran Services, State Approving Agency and accepts Military Educational Benifits, (BVR) Bureau of Vocational Rehabilitation, WIOA Workforce Investment Opportunity Act including MCTA and TAA in Trumbull, Mahoning and surrounding counties.
+The College is approved through the Ohio Department of Veteran Services State Approving Agency and accepts military education benefits, Bureau of Vocational Rehabilitation (BVR), Workforce Investment Opportunity Act (WIOA), MCTA and TAA for Trumbull, Mahoning and surrounding counties.

 | Kay Madigan

 |The U.S. Department of Education Title IV programs available are:

 Ohio high school seniors may apply for the

 - William D. Ford Direct Loans:

 ETI Technical College gives three $2,000.00 scholarship per graduating year.
 The

 funds will be pro-rated and credited to the student's account each semester.
 To be

 eligible for this tuition (excludes cost of books, supplies, lab fees, registration fee,